Internet Access with

 Older generation chipsets have lower RF output and are confined to detecting the 802.11b and 802.11b/g wireless networks; whereas the chipset incorporated in the family of High Power TurboTenna Plug & Play antennae work with both older and the current 802.11n wireless standards.

-The High Power NextG YSB-Yagi antenna has recently been equipped with a power amplifier to deliver a remarkable 2200mW.
+The High Power NextG YSB-Yagi antenna has recently been equipped with a power amplifier to deliver a remarkable signal penetration and range.
 Why do you need such a horse power?